liuminhaw/pycomic/README.md

 # pycomic
 #### Program to download and save comic to local disk
-Fetching comic from **999comic** website
+Fetching comic from multiple sources

 #### Additional Requirement
-`geckodriver` need to be installed before program can be run
+selenium `driver` need to be installed before program can be run

 #### Setup
 Run `setup.sh` script to setup program for use